Career path FAQs

 Match scores are calculated by comparing the competencies and skills on a user’s profile with the competencies and skills required on a job.
 Users receive a partial score if they have a lower level of a required competency or skill.
 The weight of competencies and skills follows the employee profile settings.
 Items need to be validated by a manager to be included, so capabilities added to profile from a self-assessment won’t contribute to the score.

-What happens when I edit a job?
+What happens when I edit and republish a job?

 What happens when I archive or delete a job?